Stories that change... minds

-"Then," he would say, pausing to let this Zen teaching sink in, "you continue to practice more years and when your black belt falls apart and the threads come out white."
+"Then," he would say, pausing to let this powerful teaching sink in, "as you continue your practice even longer your black belt starts to fall apart and the threads come out white."

-Looking down at his feet, a client once said that he felt '...really uncomfortable... doing new things."
+Starring down at his feet, a client once said, "I feel really uncomfortable doing new things."

-So I also looked down at his feet and asked, "How uncomfortable is that?"
+So I also starred down at his feet and asked, "How uncomfortable is that?"

-"These shoes?" he asked, " They're not even mine"
+"These shoes?" he asked surprised, " Oh, they're not even mine"

-A moment later he took off his shoes, said 'Thank you!' and walked out of the session in his socks, strong, happy and smiling.
+Moments later he took off his shoes, said 'Thank you!' and walked out of the session in his socks, smiling, excited and happy.

-The following session he told me how he went home, gathered a bunch of his other ill fitting "Gifts" and gave them to the local thrift store.
+The following session he told me how that very day he went home, collected a bunch of his other ill fitting "gifts" and dropped them off at some far off thrift store.

-For the next few months he just kept getting rid even more stuff that didn't suit him any more: goofy sweaters, old habits, pointless conversations and so on.
+For the next year he just kept getting rid of more and more stuff he never liked or that didn't really fit him all that well anyway: goofy sweaters, bad habits, pointless conversations, negative people and so on.

-It's funny how sometimes the gifts others give us are just ill fitting shoes and sometimes they're nothing but life changing metaphors.
+I think it's funny how the 'gifts' others give us are some times just ill fitting shoes and useless chachkies and sometimes they're nothing but life changing metaphors.

 A friend of mine moved from the U.S. to Hong Kong to study Tai Chi with a revered Grand Master.

-When he arrived the Grand Master said that it would take years of diligent practice before my friend would see any real results in his Tai Chi.
+When he arrived the Grand Master said that it would take my friend years of diligent practice before seeing significant results from his Tai Chi practice.

-So my friend asked the Grand Master if there was some good self defense system he could learn while he was developing his Tai Chi.
+So my friend asked the Grand Master if there was some good self defense system he could learn while developing his Tai Chi.

 The Grand Master sent him to an American boxing gym just down the street.

-In a remote village a new Buddhist temple was set to open and the novice monks eagerly awaited the Old Venerable Monk to arrive from afar and dedicate the new temple with all the appropriate rituals, prayers and ceremonies.
+In a remote village a new Buddhist temple was set to open and the young novice monks eagerly awaited the Old Venerable Master to arrive from afar and dedicate the new temple with all the appropriate rituals, prayers and ceremonies.

-When the Old Monk was seen coming up the hill, the novice monks ran inside, lined up in a row, and bowed in reverent greeting as the Old Monk entered the temple.
+When the Old Venerable Master was seen coming up the hill, the novice monks all ran inside, lined up in a row and bowed in reverent greeting as the Master entered the temple.

-Upon entering and without hesitation the Old Monk made his way to the temple's beautiful centerpiece - a gilded statue of the Buddha - where upon the Old Monk lifted his robe and with a great sigh of relief began to piss all over the statue.
+Upon entering and without hesitation the Old Monk made his way to the temple's beautiful centerpiece - a gilded statue of the Buddha - where upon he lifted his robe and with a great sigh of relief began to piss all over the statue.

 Shocked, shaken and glaring daggers, the novice monks were besides themselves with confusion and rage.

-With great compassion and loving kindness for their plight the Old Monk asked them, "Tell me brothers, where can I possibly piss that the Buddha is not?"
+With great compassion and loving kindness for their plight the Old Venerable Master asked them, "Tell me brothers, where can I possibly piss where the Buddha is not?"